AIHubVN/aicv115m_api_template/README.md

 # AICovidVN API Template

 This template using [FastAPI](https://fastapi.tiangolo.com/) to create API.
+A valid solution submission needs to:
+- Execute successfully 3 scripts under scripts/.
+- Execute `docker-compose up` command to start serving.

+You're free to fork this template and apply it to your team's solution.
+Then you can send back the solution as a .zip file.
+More information will be provided via email.

 ## Requirements
 * uvicorn